Praise25/CLI-Contact-Book/README.md

-## A Command Line Contact Book Tool
+# A Contact Book Command Line Tool
 Allows you to manage your contacts from your command line.
-Uses Python and SQLite3 to manage and perform all your operations on the database.
+Uses Python3 and SQLite3 to manage and perform all your operations on the database.